-Every day the girl walked to and from the local state school.
+Every day, the girl walked to and from the local state school.
 She passed run-down homes, overgrown yards and rusted-out cars left in driveways.
-Sometimes a neighbor would swear at her as she passed.
+Sometimes, a neighbour would swear at her as she passed.
 She did this until she was fifteen years old.

 After the girl turned fifteen, while her school friends continued in the classroom, she commuted into the city, where she spent much of her days in a dim, windowless room operating an offset printer.
 Her day typically ended in ink-stained clothes and exhaustion.

 The reason this girl wasn’t in school like the rest of her classmates was that her well-meaning parents felt it best for her to quit school as soon as legally possible to start working and earn an income - just like all her five siblings had done before.

 When the girl reluctantly told her Math teacher that she was leaving school to take a job, he looked down at her and said, “Such a waste, you’ll never get anywhere in life.
 Will you be happy with that?”

 The girl loved going to school and always enjoyed learning but felt she had no choice but to leave school and start work.